umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/Navigation-menu/index.md

 ### Links and buttons

 The first part of the navigation will revolve around choosing links and buttons for the navigation.
-This will be done from the **Navigation** group, which can be found on the *home node*.
+This will be done from the **Navigation** group, which can be found on the *Home node* in the Content section of the Umbraco backoffice.

 ![The Navigation group on the home node](images/navigation-group.png)

-1. To add item to the custom navigation, click **Add Content**
+1. To add items to the custom navigation, click **Add Content**
 2. Choose **Navigation item**
-3. Give the item a name - We'll go with *Unicorn Hotel*
+3. Give the item a name - we'll go with *Unicorn Hotel*
-4. Click **Add** next to link
+4. Click the **Add** option next to *Link*
-5. Choose where the item should link to - for this guide, we'll choose our home node, *Unicorn Hotel*.
+5. Choose where the item should link to - for this guide, we'll choose our Home node, *Unicorn Hotel*.
 6. Hit **Submit** to add the link

 That was the first item in our custom navigation.
-If you at this point where to *Save* and *Preview* the home node, you'll see that the navigation menu currently only has a single link; *Unicorn Hotel*.
+If you at this point where to *Save* and *Preview* the Home node, you'll see that the navigation menu currently only has a single link; *Unicorn Hotel*.

-7. Click on the name of the item to *collapse it*
+7. Click on the name of the *Unicorn Hotel* item to *collapse it*
 8. Again, we'll select **Add content** to add the next item for our navigation
 9. This time we'll choose **Big Navigation**
 10. We'll give it a name - *Accommodations*
-11. For link, we'll choose the *Accommodations* content node in the Content tree (to expand the Content tree in the Link dialog, click on the little arrow next to the home node)
+11. For *Link*, we'll choose the *Accommodations* content node in the Content tree (to expand the Content tree in the Link dialog, click on the little arrow next to the Home node)
 12. Next up, we'll select **Add content** next to *Navigation Grid*

 This is a bit different, from adding a link to the navigation.
 Instead we will add a box that will appear when you hover over the *Accommodation* link.